infrared temperature sensor

-- Measurements are related to plant water use, drought-strategies, and nutrient uptake
+- Measurements are related to plant water use, crop water stress, drought-strategies, and nutrient uptake

 - Measure leaf-to-air temperature differences for plant physiological and research projects